PrimeOnVR/Flipper-Enhancer/README.md

 # Custom Firmwares

-An NSFW firmware for the Flipper Zero: https://github.com/ClaraCrazy/Flipper-Xtreme
+Probably the best custom firmware for the Flipper Zero (as of now,) with built in themes, and lots of customization: https://github.com/ClaraCrazy/Flipper-Xtreme

 An all in one custom firmware, with many dumps and apps for everything you want: